CrayLabs/SmartSim/doc/model.rst

 ==============
 Overview
 ========
-The :ref:`Experiment API<experiment_api>` is responsible for initializing all SmartSim entities.
+The ``Experiment`` is responsible for initializing all SmartSim entities.
 A ``Model`` is created using the ``Experiment.create_model`` factory method, and users can customize the ``Model`` via the factory method parameters.